Francisco de Paula Castañeda

-Francisco de Paula Castañeda, (Buenos Aires 1776 - Paraná 1832) also known as Padre Castañeda ("Father Castañeda") and self-dubbed "El Gauchipolítico", was an Argentine political activist, journalist, writer, teacher and Roman Catholic priest who played an important role in the political life of his country during the first years of the new-born Provincias Unidas del Rio de la Plata.
-A member of the Franciscan Order, Castañeda was a fierce opponent to laicist policies promoted by Minister of State Bernardino Rivadavia.
+Francisco de Paula Castañeda, (Buenos Aires 1776 - Paraná 1832) also known as Padre Castañeda ("Father Castañeda") and whose pen name was "El Gauchipolítico", was an Argentine political activist, journalist, writer, teacher and Roman Catholic priest who played an important role in the political life of his country during the first years of the new-born Provincias Unidas del Rio de la Plata.
+A Franciscan friar of the Order of Friars Minor, Castañeda was a fierce opponent to laicist policies promoted by Minister of State Bernardino Rivadavia.

 Early life

 Born in Buenos Aires from the Spanish businessman Ventura Castañeda and his wife María Andrea Romero Pineda, Francisco Castañeda completed his first studies at Real Colegio de San Carlos, where he graduated in 1790.
 A member of the Franciscan Order since 1793, Castañeda was ordained priest in Córdoba in 1800.
 He was shortly after appointed chair of philosophy for the University of Córdoba and later chair of moral theology at the Recoleta monastery in Buenos Aires.